pagopa/pn-local-emulator/README.md

 ### Run from the source code

-This method describes how to start the Emulator from the source code.
+This section describes how to start the Emulator from the source code.

 Since this project runs with [Node.js](https://nodejs.org/en/) as specified in the [`.node_version`](.node-version) file, we strongly encourage [using nvm](https://github.com/nvm-sh/nvm).